 - Run, test and deploy projects through a command line interface

-- Review and track changes through github version control
+- Review and track changes through version control

 - Track changes through version control